open-energy-transition/form-energy-storage/documentation/12-scenarios.rst

 ``Transmission Sensitivity``
 ============================

-These scenarios assume that the EU's transmission project in 2035 faces setbacks, with only existing lines available.
+These scenarios assume that Germany's 'NEP' transmission projects face delays, with only confirmed AC lines and DC links available that are to be built before and including 2032.
 The impact of the cost difference between iron-air batteries at 2,000 EUR/kWh (2024) and 1,525 EUR/kWh (2024)
 is also examined.